Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-boxdata.rst

 DELETE
 ^^^^^^

-Deletes the boxdata entity.
+Deletes the entity and remove all published CrunchBox files for this box.
 Returns 204.